-Ensure all documentation is regularly reviewed to meet current need and any updated guidance from the Government or Local Authority.
+Ensure any documentation is created, implemented and regularly reviewed to meet current need and any updated guidance from the Government or Local Authority.

 Ensure that all staff, including temporary staff, peripatetic and supply teachers, visiting coaches etc. are briefed on the required controls for managing risk.